-Below is the first preliminary data summary for the 2017 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
-This week's summary includes sampling from May 30 — June 1 by the Mississippi vessel Tommy Munro.
+Below is the third preliminary data summary for the 2017 SEAMAP Summer Shrimp/Groundfish Survey in the northern Gulf of Mexico.
+This week's summary includes sampling from June 17 — July 4 by the Alabama vessel Alabama Discovery, Florida vessel Tommy Munro, the Louisiana vessel Point Sur, and the NOAA vessel Oregon II.
 Catch data were taken with a 40-ft trawl.

 Plotted catch rates have been converted to pounds per hour for a 40-ft trawl.
 Shrimp counts are heads-on.
 The squares on the charts are 10-minute grids.
 The number in each grid square is the average catch or count from all stations (may be one or more stations) that were sampled within a particular grid.
 The sampling stations were located randomly by depth zone.